 What is tiling? — tile flooring cost

-For those of you that are looking for more than just a number, let's keep going.
+For those of you who are looking for more than just a number, let's keep going.
 Let's start with the very basics: tiling.
 Tiling is the action (or art, as we will see later) of covering a surface using simple shapes that repeat over the whole area to completely cover the underlying (usually ugly but functional) structure.

 How the tile calculator works and how to calculate a tile's square footage?

 Back on to the math side of tiling, we will see now how the calculator works internally.
 To know how many tiles you need for your project, you simply need the area of the space to fill.
-Just divide one by the other and you're golden.
+Just divide one by the other, and you're golden.
 Just remember to round up, as they don't sell fractional tiles.

 number of tiles = area to tile / area of one tile

 Even if you know how to tile a floor, it is always recommended to include some margin of error, as tiles often break when cutting them.
 That's also a feature we have put into the calculator, and we take those extra tiles into account when calculating the number of boxes needed and the cost to tile the shower or whatever you are planning to tile.

 To simplify the calculations, we assume you will be using rectangular tiles.
 But, don't worry, if you are using other shapes, as long as you fill the area neatly (within the gap you selected), the only difference is in the edges.
 Even then, it would almost always be smaller than the waste margin you select.